cotiviti/smile-dh-helm-charts/docs/quickstart-aws/deploy-terraform.md

 ## Minimal Configuration

-The mimimum required configuration to install Smile CDR using the Terraform module:
+The minimum required configuration to install Smile CDR using the Terraform module:

 ```
 module "smile_cdr_dependencies" {